Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
 If we ignore these issues now, we may face a backlash that could undermine our progress."

 **Marcus**: "And we need to protect our future.
-If we don't act ethically, we risk everything we've fought for."
+If we don't act ethically, we risk everything we've fought for.
+But I see your point; we must find a way to include those voices."

 **Isabella**: "But at what cost?
 We can't sacrifice our values for the sake of progress.
 The consequences of neglecting these voices could be dire, and I refuse to let that happen."